Team100/main2023/apriltags_example/README.md

 Using the WPILibPi raspberry pi image, there are several steps:

+First make a fork of github.com/Team100/main2023 into your own account; you'll pull from it below.

-First, attach the pi to a monitor, mouse, and keyboard.
+Then attach the pi to a monitor, mouse, and keyboard.
 Attach the pi to the LAN, e.g. with an ethernet switch.
 Turn it on.